cometbft/cometbft/spec/abci/abci++_basic_concepts.md

 ### `ExecTxResult` (as part of `FinalizeBlock`)

-The `ExecTxResult` type delivers transaction results from the Application to Tendermint.
-When Tendermint receives a `ResponseFinalizeBlock` containing an `ExecTxResult` with a non-zero `Code`, the response code is logged.
+The `ExecTxResult` type delivers transaction results from the Application to CometBFT.
+When CometBFT receives a `ResponseFinalizeBlock` containing an `ExecTxResult` with a non-zero `Code`, the response code is logged.
 Past `Code` values can be queried by clients.
 As the transaction was part of a decided block, the `Code` does not influence consensus.